sc0ttruss/Telegraf/README.md

-# Telegraph
+# Telegraf
-A collection of log configuratoins for telegraph to import to influx, zinc etc.
+A collection of log configuratoins for telegraf to import to influx, zinc etc.

 Nginx log format for reading Chef infra nginx logs.
 This example reads the logs with a given grok pattern and allows you to extract the http_x_ops_userid  (node_name from client.rb) and the https status code.
 The output is currently into a file for future processing and in this example it is use to find all node_names where the status = 401(actually it outputs all status codes, but a simple cat outputfile.csv | grep "401" should pull out only the 401 status items).
 Using this to track down particular node names which have issues authenticating to chef infra server.

 # installation

-Install the telegraph client in your host OS, instructions for such can be found from the [influx website](https://docs.influxdata.com/telegraf/v1.21/introduction/installation/)
+Install the telegraf client in your host OS, instructions for such can be found from the [influx website](https://docs.influxdata.com/telegraf/v1.21/introduction/installation/)

 ## Pre-requisitess